In 1495, Leonardo da Vinci began what would become one of history's most influential works of art - The Last Supper

 The Last Supper is a very popular religious scene painted by many celebrated artists.
 Unlike artists before and after him, Leonardo da Vinci chose not to put halos on Jusus Christ.
 Many art historians believe that Leonardo da Vinci believe in nature, not in God.
 To Leonardo, nature is God, so he treated every character in the fresco as common people.

-Unlike traditional frescoes, which Renaissance masters painted on wet plaster walls, da Vinci experimented with tempura paint on a dry, sealed plaster wall in the Santa Maria delle Grazie monastery in Milan, Italy.
+Unlike traditional frescoes, which Renaissance masters painted on wet plaster walls, Leonardo experimented with tempura paint on a dry, sealed plaster wall in the Santa Maria delle Grazie monastery in Milan, Italy.
 The experiment proved unsuccessful, however, because the paint did not adhere properly and began to flake away only a few decades after the work was finished.

 Speculations about symbolism in the artwork are plentiful.
 For example, many scholars have discussed the meaning of the spilled salt container near Judas's elbow.
 Spilled salt could symbolize bad luck, loss, religion, or Jesus as salt of the earth.